raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="view-fav">Top</a>
 ## 4.3 Viewing Favorites
 Now that we've started adding books to our favorites, we'll need a screen to view all the books we've already added to favorites.
-We'll build that now.
+Let's build that now.

 <a id="query-obj"></a>
 ### 4.3.1 Querying for Objects